 Industry 4.0 relies on automation and smart manufacturing empowered by data-driven technologies like AI, cognitive computing, IoT, cyber-physical systems, wearables, and cloud computing.
 Industry 4.0 focuses on improving process efficiencies.
 On the other hand, industry 5.0 involves human value in process optimization.
 That is why cobots seem to be the next big wave of the industrial revolution.

-Cobots can democratize robotic capabilities as an individual tool that generates value and applies creative skills.
+Cobots can democratize robotic capabilities as individual tool that generates value and applies creative skills.
 Manufacturers can use cobots as a plug-and-play solution in different industrial and manufacturing operations.

 When we talk about what is next for cobots, we can expect the intelligent use of cobots along with an upskilled workforce.
 The ongoing industrial transformation journey and the advent of cobots seem to ensure a vast increase in overall output and efficiency and output.
 Cobots collaborate with humans in a safe environment.
 So, they are likely to